ashchan/node-upyun/README.md

     BUCKET=yourtestbucket USER=yourusername PASSWORD=yourpassword npm test

-yourtestbucket should exist.
+NOTE: yourtestbucket should exist and be empty.
 It's better to create a test only bucket for this.

 ## Known Issues